Infraspeak/decorators-to-object-api-transpiler/README.md

   --no-linter                 Disable file linting
-  -o, --overwrite             Overwrite SFCs with new syntax -s, --silent                DO NOT log stuff to console (default: false) -h, --help                  display help for command
+  -o, --overwrite             Overwrite SFCs with new syntax -s, --silent                DO NOT log stuff to console (default: false) -x, --dry-run               Generate the new syntax but skip writing to disk (default: false) -h, --help                  display help for command
 ```